 We want to turn 200 of our own capital into 500 or 1000 in a month.
 This is only possible with financial leverage.
 This leverage is a short-term loan given to a trader, proportional to his deposit.
 The purpose of this loan is to multiply gains, however losses also multiply using it.
 It is a booster that allows a trader to earn MORE or to earn FASTER or lose in the same boosted manner.

 For beginners, high leverage often leads to wiping out trading capital.
 The problem lies in psychology, it is natural that a human prefers to increase the chances of an outcome that is desirable and to decrease the probability of an outcome that is unwelcome, even if both events have equal odds.
 In trading, it results in overrating EXPECTED returns and underrating REAL risks.

 So, to get a better understanding of the leverage let’s compare how trading goes with and without it.
 We will then look at how the BluFX offer approaches leverage.
 BluFX offer maximum 3:1 leverage, however we will base our assumptions on an average 2:1 utilisation.

 Trading Without Leverage (or 1:1 leverage)

-You are ready with your 200 account and heard from your uncle that the central bank is going to decrease interest rates from 1.00% to 0.50%.
+You are ready with your $200 account and have heard from your uncle who analyses everything that the central bank is likely to decrease interest rates from 1.00% to 0.50%.
 Basically, it means that the bank wants to make borrowings cheaper (cheaper to pay 0.5% interest than 1%).
 We would expect USD to drop against other currencies.
-You simply exchange your 200 to Euro by the current exchange rate of 1.1300 and get 177 EUR.
+You simply exchange your $200 to Euro by the current exchange rate of 1.1300 and get 177 EUR.

 Trading With 1:500 Leverage